The 20 Best Opsoclonus-Myoclonus Syndrome Doctors Near Me in Vermont, US

 Offers Telehealth

-J King is a primary care provider, practicing in Family Medicine in Bennington, Vermont.
+John King is a primary care provider, practicing in Family Medicine in Bennington, Vermont.
 Dr. King is rated as an Experienced provider by MediFind in the treatment of Opsoclonus-Myoclonus Syndrome.
-His top areas of expertise are Chronic Obstructive Pulmonary Disease (COPD), Hypothyroidism, Type 2 Diabetes (T2D), and Obesity in Children.
-Dr. King is currently accepting new patients.
+He is also highly rated in 2 other conditions, according to our data.
+His clinical expertise encompasses Chronic Obstructive Pulmonary Disease (COPD), Hypothyroidism, Type 2 Diabetes (T2D), and Obesity in Children.

 Experienced in Opsoclonus-Myoclonus Syndrome